St Camillus de Lellis was born on May 25 1550 in Bocchiavico, Abruzzi, Kingdom of Naples, Italy.

 The Camillians order had spread all over Italy and on one occasion in 1614, while on a tour to inspect all the hospitals of the Order in Italy, St Camillus de Lellis fell ill and died in Genoa, Italy on July 14 1614.

-Saint Camillus de Lellis remains are located in the altar in the Church of St Mary Magdalene in Rome, Italy.
+Saint Camillus de Lelli’s remains are located on the altar in the Church of St Mary Magdalene in Rome, Italy.

 St Camillus De Lellis Feast Day

 Initially, the feast of St Camillus De Lellis was celebrated on July 18.
 After 1969, it was made an optional memorial and moved to July 14, the day of his death.

 Because on July 14 there is the obligatory Memorial of Kateri Tekakwitha, the Church in the United States celebrates his memorial on July 18

 Churches, Places, features, and institutions named after St Camillus De Lellis

 - United Doctors of Saint Camillus de Lellis Hospital, Batangas City, Philippines